 Other factors that make this card iconic:

-- Rare and Unique Set: The 1969-1970 Topps basketball set is a very unique and memorable set.
+- Rare and Unique Set: The 1969-1970 Topps basketball set is very unique and memorable.
 It has an odd size, just like the 1970-71 set, measuring 2 1/2” x 4 11/16″.
 The design of the card is unique as well.
-It features a large white boarder with basketball clipart around it.
+It features a large white border with basketball-themed clipart around it.
 When sets are memorable it enhances their collectability.

 1969-70 Topps Basketball Set Details

 The 1969-70 Topps Basketball set is a classic set that ranks high with collectors due to the great design and a checklist full of Hall of Famers.
-Within the hobby the cards are called “tallboys” due to the oversized height.
-The set contains 99 cards and is best known for the Lew Alcindor (Kareem Abdul-Jabbar) rookie card (#25), but it also has several rookies for other Hall of Famers including John Havlicek (#20), Bill Bradley (#43), Dave Bing (#55), Wes Unseld (#56), Willis Reed (#60), Earl Monroe (#80), Don Nelson (#82), and Walt Frazier (#98).
+Within the hobby, the cards are called “tallboys” due to their oversized height.
+The set contains 99 cards and is best known for the Kareem Abdul-Jabbar rookie card (#25), but it also has several rookies for other Hall of Famers including John Havlicek (#20), Bill Bradley (#43), Dave Bing (#55), Wes Unseld (#56), Willis Reed (#60), Earl Monroe (#80), Don Nelson (#82), and Walt Frazier (#98).

 - Year: 1969-70